towczare/jsp-sda/03_page-elements-jsp/README.md

 // format it as hexadecimal string (with hashtag and leading zeros) String.format("#%06x", nextInt);
 ```
-as source for quote, you can you enum storing some of quotes in following format:
+:bulb: Ss source for quote, you can you enum storing some of quotes in following format:
 ```
 enum Quote {
     S_KING_ABOUT_LYING("We lie best when we lie to ourselves.", "Stephen King"),